Job Search Tools

 - Check out the information on this page.

-- Come by during our drop-in period in SSC 270 from 1-4 p.m. daily (when school is in session) for a resume or cover letter review (bring a printed draft of your document).
+- Come by during our drop-in period in SSC 270 from 1-4 p.m. daily (when classes are in session) for a resume or cover letter review (bring a printed draft of your document).

 - Watch our "how-to" video Five Student Resume No-No's.